Are you a little confused by the term “website feedback survey”? Let’s clear up the confusion and look at some use-case scenarios for this nifty tool.

 Website feedback surveys: they’re pretty versatile!
 Get creative with them!

-If you want to learn more about these surveys and some of our other website embedded survey options, register for our Special Free Training on March 31, 10AM Pacific / 1PM Eastern.
+If you want to learn more about these surveys and some of our other website embedded survey options, visit our Training Room.

 And if you feel a little lost, you can use this Website Feedback Survey Template